Ask your questions in private on our private Facebook Group:

 And feeling empowered and getting confidence and moving forward and getting power in their lives, being able to understand their own feelings.
 And then, through that, bridging into understanding other people’s feelings and being able to optimize your life because now you understand feelings because really, feelings are life – otherwise, you’re literally just a robot.

 It’s fascinating to me because when I was going through my Ph.D. in America, the university actually subsidized your clinical therapy if you wanted to.
-At the time I started, the first time I ever went into a clinician’s office – a therapist’s office – was with my wife at the time and we were doing couples counseling.
+At the time I started, the first time I ever went into a clinician’s office – a therapist’s office – was with my wife at that time and we were doing couples counseling.

 That didn’t work out too well.
 But what was cool was here’s a human being sitting across from me, whose sole job it is for that hour is to just listen to me talk.
 And if you’re a good therapist, you’re not supposed to give prescriptions, like do this or do that.
 You’re just really supposed to listen and facilitate self-enlightenment.